WEMF AG für Werbemedienforschung

 The WEMF AG für Werbemedienforschung collects figures on media usage in Switzerland and Liechtenstein.

 Tasks

 According to its own statements, WEMF "provides, as a neutral and independent industry research organisation, transparency in the media and advertising market".
-In Switzerland and Liechtenstein, this includes national readership research as well as the certification of print media editions, marketing-related studies and statistics in the media and advertising sector.
+In Switzerland and Liechtenstein, this includes national readership research and the certification of print media editions, marketing-related studies and statistics in the media and advertising sector.
 The WEMF MACH research system is relevant for print media, cinema and sponsorship.
-With the' MACH Consumer', WEMF publishes the largest annual consumer study in Switzerland, and compiles comparative data for the evaluation of different media ("MA Strategy"), as well as the study "Total Audience", which combines press data with online data.
+With the "MACH Consumer", WEMF publishes the largest annual consumer study in Switzerland, and compiles comparative data for the evaluation of different media ("MA Strategy"), as well as the study "Total Audience", which combines press data with online data.